-Driving can be stressful and petrol is expensive.
-Lack of parking is also a big problem, especially within city centres.
-It is advisable to use public transport within the cities and use a car for country excursions or intercity trips.
-To rent a car in Italy, one must be 25 or older and have a credit card.
+Driving in Italy can be stressful as the Italian driving culture may be more aggressive than expats may be used to.
+Lack of parking is also a concern, especially within city centres.
+For this reason, as well as petrol expenses, most expats use public transport within the cities and use a car for country excursions or intercity trips.

 Cycling in Italy